-The targeted killing of Nazi leader Reinhard Heydrich in the Operation Anthropoid took place in Prague on May 27, 1942.
+Sunday marks the 70-year-anniversary of Operation Anthropoid, the targeted killing of Nazi leader Reinhard Heydrich.
+The operation was carried out in Prague on May 27, 1942.
 British-trained Czech commandos parachuted into the Nazi-held protectorate and severely injured Heydrich by tossing a bomb into his car.
 He died as a result from the injuries suffered in the attack.
 The Gestapo chief's assassination became a symbol of Czech independence and was later hailed as an important moment in the resistance movement.
 His death led to a wave of revenge acts, including the Lidice massacre.

 Corruption scandal around Social Democrat governor likely to cost party votes, survey suggests

 The scandal surrounding former Central Bohemian governor David Rath of the Social Democrats has cost the party voters, a fresh poll by the Milward Brown agency suggests.
 One in two voters who had previously planned on casting their ballot for the opposition party has changed their mind after Mr Rath was caught with 7 million crowns in cash on his person and charged with corruption.
 Regional elections are set to take place in the fall.
 The majority of respondents said they believed the former governor would be handed a prison sentence at court.

 Sudetengerman group honors Czech-born Jewish writer with prize honoring contributions to Czech-German relations